tidymodels/hardhat/tests/testthat/_snaps/forge-formula.md

     Condition
       Warning:
-      Novel levels found in column "f": "e" and "f". i The levels have been removed, and values have been coerced to "NA".
+      Novel levels found in column "f": "e" and "f". i The levels have been removed, and values have been coerced to <NA>.

 # novel predictor levels can be ignored